26 Best Movies to learn Japanese in 2026

 Nobody knows

 As a result, their mother abandons the children, forcing them to survive on their own for a long time.
-Instead, they relied solely on each other to handle the many hardships they confronted.
+Instead, they relied solely on one another to address the many hardships they faced.

-Besides the incredibly moving plot, the language is easy-to-understand and helpful for learning.
+In addition to the moving plot, the language is easy to understand and helpful for learning.

 4. Shall We Dance (Sharu wi ダンス?) — 1996